Al-A'raf (realm of afterlife): Interpretation

-The word is literally translated as "the heights" in English.
 The realm is described as a high curtain between Hell and Paradise.
 Ibn Kathir described A'raf as a wall that contains a gate.
 In this high wall lived people who witness the terror of Hell and the beauty of Paradise.
-They yearn to enter Paradise, but their sins and virtues are evenly balanced.
-Yet with the mercy of God, they will be among the last people to enter the Paradise.
+Cyril Glassé describes al-A'raf as an "intermediary state" without suffering, inhabited by those who are without "fundamental fault" but who nonetheless require purification before being allowed into paradise.